-The Meads Medical Centre working in collaboration with Mid Downs Surgery, Buxted Medical Centre, Bird in Eye Surgery and Herstmonceux Integrative Health Centre have been approved to deliver the covid vaccine to eligible patients as part of the NHS' first phase of delivery.
+The Meads Medical Centre working in collaboration with Mid Downs Surgery, Buxted Medical Centre, Bird in Eye Surgery, Heathfield Surgery and Herstmonceux Integrative Health Centre (as part of the Greater Wealden Primary Care Network) have been approved to deliver the covid vaccine to eligible patients as part of the NHS' first phase of delivery.

 There are strict rules regarding when a person can be vaccinated and due to the nature of the vaccine and the logistical operation, the invitations to receive a vaccine may arrive at very short notice.

 For latest information about our covid vaccination programme please look at our Facebook page which contains up to date, timely information about the covid immunisation programme as well as other practice news.

 The link to our Facebook page can be found here

 Arrangements at the Meads Medical Centre during covid clinics